 Highcliffe Castle and Steamer Point

-Highcliffe Castle (pictured at the top of the page) isn’t really a castle.
-Nowadays, it’s the ruins of a 19th century Gothic-style stately home.
+Highcliffe Castle isn’t really a castle.
+Nowadays, it’s the ruins of a 19th century Gothic-style stately home, and is located on the outskirts of Christchurch in Dorset.
 It’s been partially restored and now accommodates a café/restaurant.
 It’s a very pleasant place to visit because there is a beach close by and a forested nature reserve too.
-The unusual habitat of a coniferous woodland running down a Cliffside to a beach is fairly unique in England.
+The unusual habitat of a coniferous woodland running down a cliffside to a beach is fairly unique in England.